Department of Health

 Acknowledgement of lived experience

-We acknowledge people with lived experience of mental ill-health and recovery and the experience of people who have been carers, families, or supporters.
+We acknowledge people with lived experience of mental ill-health, psychological distress, substance use, addiction, and the experiences of people who have been carers, families, or supporters.

-Some of the most powerful evidence to the Royal Commission into Victoria's Mental Health System came from the personal experience of people living with mental ill-health, their families, and carers.
+Some of the most powerful evidence to the Royal Commission into Victoria's Mental Health System came from the personal experience of people living with mental ill-health, their families, carers and supporters.

 There has been extraordinary determination and courage as people have revisited painful memories in the hope of shaping a better future for themselves and others.
 We and other Victorians are deeply appreciative for this.

-This website uses language to describe and discuss themes and concepts relating to mental health, but we acknowledge others might use different words to communicate their experience which are also valid.
+This website uses language to describe and discuss themes and concepts relating to mental health and wellbeing.
+We acknowledge others might use different words to communicate their experience, which are also valid.

 What is ‘lived experience'?